Weetman Pearson, 1st Viscount Cowdray: Mexican Eagle Petroleum Company

-Pearson incorporated the Compañía Mexicana de Petróleo "El Águila" on 31 August 1908; in 1909 the company absorbed S. Pearson & Son's oil properties and operating assets, consolidating lands, wells, refining and transport under a dedicated vehicle.
+In 1909 El Águila absorbed S. Pearson & Son's oil properties and operating assets, consolidating lands, wells, refining and transport under a dedicated oil company.

 Pearson strengthened exploration by hiring the young American geologist Everette Lee DeGolyer in 1909 to lead geological work for Mexican Eagle.
-Drilling moved to an area between Veracruz and Tampico and Potrero del Llano No. 4 well was completed in December 1910, which became one of the era's most publicised gushers, "flowing over 100,000 bbls. of oil a day into the air."
+Drilling moved to an area between Veracruz and Tampico, and the Potrero del Llano No. 4 well was completed in December 1910.
+It became one of the era's most publicised gushers, described by the DeGolyer Library as having run wild for three months while "flowing over 100,000 bbls. of oil a day into the air".
 Over its life the Potrero del Llano No. 4 well yielded more than 100 million barrels of oil.

-Contemporary and later accounts credit DeGolyer with choosing the site for the Potrero del Llano No. 4 well.
-However, later scholarship qualifies how much personal credit he should receive for Potrero No. 4, noting that "the geological assessment at Potrero del Llano contributed in only a limited way to the successful location of well #4."
+Contemporary and biographical accounts credited DeGolyer with locating the well, though later scholarship has qualified the claim, noting that "the geological assessment at Potrero del Llano contributed in only a limited way to the successful location of well #4."

-The Mexican Revolution from 1910 disrupted politics but output grew nonetheless.
+The discovery transformed the business just as the Mexican Revolution began.
+Garner describes the timing as paradoxical: the oil strike encouraged Pearson to remain in Mexico despite political upheaval and economic disruption, while many other foreign businessmen left the country.
+Production expanded rapidly.
+According to Garner, El Águila's output rose from 210,000 barrels in 1910 to 3.8 million barrels in 1911, while Mexican national production increased from 3.6 million barrels to 12.5 million barrels in the same period.
 By 1914 the Pearson group held concessions over roughly 1.5 million acres, operated about 175 miles of pipeline, maintained storage for 7 million barrels and, with a new plant at Tampico, ran two major refineries.
-In the same year Mexican Eagle accounted for about 60 percent of national output.
+In the same year Mexican Eagle accounted for about 60 per cent of national output.

+The Revolution damaged domestic distribution but did not prevent the oil business from expanding.
+Rail disruption, official requisitioning of oil carriages and insecurity reduced Mexican sales: El Águila reported in January 1915 that domestic sales of oil products had fallen by between 48 and 75 per cent between December 1913 and December 1914.
+Exports, however, expanded sharply.
+Potrero del Llano continued to produce large volumes of crude, and wartime demand increased prices; Garner writes that El Águila "prospered in spectacular fashion" during this period despite revolutionary disruption.

+Pearson's ability to profit from the export boom rested partly on the integrated structure built before the Revolution: concessions, wells, pipelines, storage, refineries, export marketing and tankers were brought under related Pearson-controlled companies.
+He founded the Anglo-Mexican Petroleum Company in 1912 to market oil outside Mexico.
 Pearson declined approaches from the Texas Company in 1911, Royal Dutch Shell in 1912–1913 and Standard Oil of New Jersey in 1913 and 1916; the British government later restricted transfers in 1917 for wartime reasons.
-He also founded the Anglo-Mexican Petroleum Company in 1912 to market outside Mexico.